 In March 2020, Sport England launched a brand new Join the Movement campaign to help people nation-wide get active at home, while the country deals with the coronavirus outbreak.
 This campaign invites you to share your videos on social media using the hashtag #StayInWorkOut.

-Following government advice, all leisure centres, including those owned by local councils, are closed until further notice.
+Following the governments most recent advice, all leisure centres, including those owned by local councils, are closed.
 Naturally, as staying active is vital to everyone’s physical and mental wellbeing, we have partnered with Sport England in support of the campaign and will be encouraging you to take part in the campaign by sharing videos on our social media channels.

 Ways to stay active at home